niceplugin/archive/Blaze/readme.md

 ## Template inclusion

-You "include" a sub-component with the `{% raw %}{{> }}{% endraw %}` syntax.
+You "include" a sub-component with the `{{> }}` syntax.
 By default, the sub-component will gain the data context of the caller, although it's usually a good idea to be explicit.
 You can provide a single object which will become the entire data context (as we did with the object returned by the `todoArgs` helper above), or provide a list of keyword arguments which will be put together into one object, like so:

 ```html
 {{> subComponent arg1="value-of-arg1" arg2=helperThatReturnsValueOfArg2}}